RoboJackets/apiary/docs/members/access-overrides.rst

 .. vale write-good.E-Prime = NO

-If you are eligible for a self-service access override, you'll see a card on your Apiary dashboard labeled :guilabel:`New Member Access`.
+If you're eligible for a self-service access override, you'll see a card on your Apiary dashboard labeled :guilabel:`New Member Access`.
 This card explains how the override works and what you need to do to request the override.

-.. vale write-good.E-Prime = YES
 .. vale write-good.TooWordy = NO
 .. vale write-good.Weasel = NO